hboetes/muzshic/README.md

 # muzshic
-Since I couldn't find the ideal music player I created my own scripts.
+Since I couldn't find the ideal playlist manager I created my own scripts.
 At the moment they're just for me but I intend to make stuff more portable.
 Requests are welcome.

 ## What does it look like?